dkmagee/hawkired/README.md

 Optional

-7. Edit and run mkfp (makes footprints of stiched OBs)
+7. Edit and run mkfp (makes footprints of stitched OBs)
 8. Edit an run mkdist

 Notes